Ronny199/alx-system_engineering-devops/0x00-shell_basics/README.md

-creating file in a folder
+moving file from /tmp/ tmp/ to /tmp/my_first_directory